Parsa-Sedigh/ztm-db/pamphlets/section-5.md

 1) the one with `WITH TIME ZONE` has extra info which is the timezone itself(`WITHOUT TIME ZONE` doesn't store timezone).
 2) the one with `WITHOUT TIME ZONE` doesn't offset the time with timezone that you entered, according to that timezone.
 Instead, it just stores the time and won't look at the provided timezone.
 For example if you enter: '2000-01-01 10:00:00-05' in a column with `TIMESTAMP WITH TIME ZONE`, it will ignore the timezone and won't offset the time you entered.
-So it acts if the time we're giving it, is already UTC(even if it isn't!
+So it acts if the time we're giving it is already UTC(even if it isn't!
 So even if you specified a timezone with some offset which means it's not UTC!)
 But when we're inserting time into a table that has `WITH TIME ZONE`, we're saying: hey postgres, this has this timezone, so make sure that when you store it(it's gonna store times in UTC by default), make sure you take into account the timezone(which means it will offset the time according to given timezone).